Thepowerofagod/Blue-Team/README.md

 - https://pypi.org/project/uefi-firmware/
 Make sure that you remove private information such as Wi-Fi passwords that might be stored in byas variables.
 Before uploading to Virustotal

-End-Point-Protection Recovery and Remediation Technology Containment approaches.
+End-Point-Protection Recovery and Remediation Technology:
+Containment approaches.
 That records all important events and activities, allowing it to undo what an attacker or malware has done.
 - https://bufferzonesecurity.com/
 - https://www.faronics.com/es/products/deep-freeze/standard